cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 #.
 Rename the standard Environment Modules ``modulecmd`` file (in the ``bin`` subdirectory
    under the installation root) to ``modulecmd.wrapped``.
-(It is recommended that you do this in a copy of your production installation, or better yet, in a new install of the 3.x Environment Modules (as Flavours has been developped for Modules 3.x))
+(It is recommended that you do this in a copy of your production installation, or better yet, in a new install of the 3.x Environment Modules (as Flavours has been developed for Modules 3.x))
 #.
 Copy the ``modulecmd.wrapper`` file from Flavours to the ``bin`` subdirectory above.
 Make sure
    the ``modulecmd.wrapper`` file is executable.
 #.
 Symlink ``modulecmd.wrapper`` to ``modulecmd``